mukeshpanchal27/wp-profiles-card/readme.md

 3. Visual Improvements

 ### REPORT ISSUES & SUGGESTIONS
 Bugs or suggestions to improve the tool can be reported <a href="https://github.com/donini/wp-profiles-card/issues/new" target="_blank">here</a>.
-Check first if it isn't <a href="https://github.com/donini/wp-profiles-card/issues" target="_blank">reported</a> yet.
+Check first if it hasn't been <a href="https://github.com/donini/wp-profiles-card/issues" target="_blank">reported</a> yet.

+### COLLABORATE
+It's our project, it's made for the community, and its source code is stored on <a href="https://github.com/donini/wp-profiles-card" target="_blank">GitHub</a>, check it out.

 ### SUPPORT THIS PROJECT
 Together, we can keep this service running for the community, and all donations raised will go towards keeping this service running, such as hosting costs.
 Buy me a coffee ☕️